DOC-SAFETY-EEP-2024Issued by UPMRC Safety Department

 06

-Assemble at the designated assembly point outside the station
+Assemble at the designated assembly point outside the station.

 07

-Do not re-enter the station until cleared by authorities
+Do not re-enter the station until cleared by authorities.

-โ›” Do NOT Do This
+Do Not Do This

-Do not use elevators/lifts
+Do not use elevators or lifts.

-Do not collect belongings
+Do not stop to collect belongings.

-Do not go against evacuation flow
+Do not move against the evacuation flow.

 Golden Rule

-"Stay calm.
+Stay calm.
 Follow staff instructions.
-Protect yourself and others."
+Protect yourself and others.

 Designated Zones